EthanBerry638/MarsRover/README.md

 ## Features

 [Done] Input Parsing: Converts string inputs into usable data for the other parts of the program to use.<br>
 [Done] Rotation: The rover can rotate without moving.
-Including wrap around logic.
+Including wrap around logic.<br>

-## Roadmap

-[Planned] Forward movement based on the current heading.<br>
+[Done] Forward movement based on the current heading.<br>
-[Planned] Boundary detection: Logic to prevent the rover from moving off the grid.
+[Done] Boundary detection: Logic to prevent the rover from moving off the grid.